-- 1. Raise the hood to access the rear of the headlamp housing. - 2.
-Twist the turn signal socket and remove from the headlamp housing, then pull the bulb out. - 3.
-Push the new bulb into the socket and reinstall the socket by twisting until locked into the headlamp housing.
+2. Twist the socket and remove from the headlamp housing, then pull the bulb out.

+3. Push the new bulb into the socket and reinstall the socket by twisting until locked into the headlamp housing.

-Fog Lamps
+Fog Lamp

 NOTE: Access to the fog lamp bulb is from the rear of the fascia.
 On the left rear side of the fascia, remove the push pin and lower the hinged access door on the air dam.